 Patterson also served as a dean and assistant dean at two institutions in the University of Georgia System—Georgia College and State University, and Valdosta State University.

 His professional activities include the Institute for Educational Management at Harvard University, a Wye Faculty Fellowship at the Aspen Institute, and a Fulbright tour in Tanzania, in 1992.
 He has led or participated in international delegations to Belize, the Czech Republic, the People's Republic of China, the Republic of Hungary, the Republic of Ukraine, Slovakia, the United Kingdom, the United Republic of Tanzania, and Taiwan.
 He serves on the boards of directors for Marshfield Clinic System and Worzalla Publishing Company, and the Associated Bank North Central Advisory Board.

 Patterson holds a Ph.D. and a Master of Arts in criminology from State University of New York at Albany, an Education Specialist degree and a Master of Science from the University of Central Missouri, and a Bachelor of Science in Technology from Missouri Western State University.

-Bernie resides in Plover, and is active in several local and regional organizations.
+He resides in Plover.
 He has a daughter who is a practicing attorney and two granddaughters.